Divorce: Uncontested divorce

-A large percentage of divorce cases are "uncontested", meaning that the parties to the divorce are able to come to an agreement about the division of property, custody children, and support issues instead of having those issues decided by a judge.
+A large percentage of divorce cases are uncontested, meaning that the parties to the divorce are able to come to an agreement about the division of property, custody children, and support issues instead of having those issues decided by a judge.
 This is also known as mutual consent divorce or mutual divorce.
 When the parties can agree and present the court with a fair and equitable agreement, approval of the divorce is typically granted.
 Where the issues are not complex and the parties are cooperative, a settlement often can be directly negotiated between them.
 If the two parties cannot come to an agreement, they may ask the court to decide how to split property and deal with the custody of their children.
 Though this may be necessary, the courts would prefer parties to come to an agreement prior to entering court.

 In the United States, many state court systems report that a significant number of divorce cases are filed pro se, meaning that the parties to the divorce represent themselves without a lawyer.
 For example, courts in urban areas of California report that almost 80% of new divorces are filed pro se.

 Collaborative divorce

 Collaborative divorce is a method for divorcing couples to come to an agreement on divorce issues.
 In a collaborative divorce, the parties negotiate an agreed resolution with the assistance of attorneys who are trained in the collaborative divorce process and in mediation and often with the assistance of a neutral financial specialist or divorce coaches.
 The parties are empowered to make their own decisions based on their own needs and interests, but with complete information and full professional support.

 Once the collaborative divorce starts, the lawyers are disqualified from representing the parties in a contested legal proceeding, should the collaborative law process end prematurely.
-Most attorneys who practise collaborative divorce claim that it can be more cost-effective than other divorce methods, e.g., going to court.
+Most attorneys who practise collaborative divorce say that it can be more cost-effective than other divorce methods, e.g., going to court.